Transit Timing and Duration Variations for the Discovery and Characterization of Exoplanets in the TESS era: Theory and Paradigmatic Examples

 The measurement of TTVs and TDVs has been used for confirmation, detection, and characterization of transiting exoplanets and their companions.
-The \emph{Kepler} spacecraft discovered thousands of transiting exoplanet candidates; the classification as `candidate' was cautiously used to allow for other possible explanations, such as a blend of a foreground star and a background eclipsing binary causing an apparent transit-like signal.
+The \emph{Kepler} spacecraft discovered thousands of transiting exoplanet candidates; the classification as ``candidate" was cautiously used to allow for other possible explanations, such as a blend of a foreground star and a background eclipsing binary causing an apparent transit-like signal.
 The presence of multiple transiting planets around the same star gave a means of confirming two planets that display {\em anti-correlated} TTVs: due to energy conservation (equation~\ref{eqn:deltat}), the anti-correlation indicates dynamical interactions between the two planets, while such a configuration would not be stable for a triple star system.
-Many papers used this technique to confirm that \emph{Kepler} planet candidates were bonafide exoplanets using different techniques to identify the anticorrelation in data \citep{2012ApJ...750..113F,2012ApJ...756..185F,2012ApJ...750..114F,2012MNRAS.421.2342S,2013ApJS..208...22X}.
+Many papers used this technique to confirm that \emph{Kepler} planet candidates were bona fide exoplanets using different techniques to identify the anticorrelation in data \citep{2012ApJ...750..113F,2012ApJ...756..185F,2012ApJ...750..114F,Steffen2012a,2013ApJS..208...22X}.

-The characterization of exoplanets with TTVs also began in earnest with the \emph{Kepler} spacecraft.
+Beyond \hbindex{confirmation} and detection, \hbindex{characterization} of exoplanets with TTVs also began in earnest with the \emph{Kepler} spacecraft.
 In addition to Kepler-9, the Kepler-18 system was characterized by a combination of TTVs and RVs, giving density estimates for the three transiting planets \citep{2011ApJS..197....7C} and assuring that the new method for mass characterization gave the same answers as the trusted, older method.

 When only one planet transits in a near-resonant system, the measured TTVs may simply record a sinusoidal signal, which could result from the other planet being close to many different resonances with the transiting planet \citep{2010ApJ...718..543M}.
-In Kepler-19, \cite{2011ApJ...743..200B} were able to tell that a planetary companion was the only sensible cause of the TTV, but they were not able to break this finite set of degeneracies.
+In Kepler-19, \cite{2011ApJ...743..200B} were able to tell that a planetary companion was the only sensible cause of the TTV, but they were not able to break this finite set of degeneracies; nevertheless, this constituted the first detection of an exoplanet with TTVs.
+This companion was confirmed, and its period and mass determined, by \cite{2017Malavolta}.